devops-java/docker-nginx-containers-network/README.md

     * Access it using curl.
 5. Go into the container mynginx1.
 Ping to the mynginx2.
 6. Go into the container mynginx2.
 Ping to the mynginx1.
+7. Remove resources.
+    * Stop the both of the containers.
+    * Remove the images.
+    * Remove the network.